Volvo 240 Hydraulic

 cylinder like this one below from Wilwood may be a

-good choice. ![]() It's certainly short enough to fit in a 240 and it's very similar to early Volvo master cylinders used in Amazons, however I did not care for the hose outlet being on top like this.
-It makes bleeding more difficult than something with a hose sloping downward.
+good choice.
+It's certainly short enough to fit in a 240 and it's very similar to early Volvo master cylinders used in Amazons, however I did not prefer the hose outlet being on top like this.
+It makes bleeding more difficult than something with a hose sloping downward toward the slave cylinder.
 When bleeding a hose that rises above the master cylinder, air will get trapped in there.
-So when bleeding, it will be pretty much impossible to get that air out if you have someone pushing the pedal while you're under the car opening the bleed valve.
-It can easily be done with a power bleeder which has the ability to push a lot of fluid through the hose under pressure to overcome that big air bubble.
-If I had chosen one like this above, I think I would have put a 90 degree fitting on there or maybe a banjo fitting if it will fit.
-A good benefit of this master cylinder is that it offers an advertised stroke of 1.4 inches (35.5 mm).
-This is close to the Volvo Fag 260 MC, which has a stroke of 1.3 inches (33 mm).
-The TILTON MC below only has a 1.1 inch (28 mm) stroke.
-The STROKE info became more important later.
+So when bleeding, it can be hard to get that air out if you have someone pushing the pedal while you're under the car opening a bleed valve.
+This can more easily be done with a power bleeder, which has the ability to push a lot of fluid through the hose under constant pressure to overcome that air bubble.
+If I had chosen one like the Wilwood above, I think I probably would have put a 90 degree fitting on the outlet for the hydraulic hose or maybe a banjo fitting similar to the below images.
+Here are a couple images above from Aris 240 (from Greece).
+In 2023 he installed this Wilwood 260-6089 master cylinder for his clutch.
+It's a remote reservoir style MC and it shares the brake fluid reservoir.
+Aris 240 build is detailed in the following forum post: https://turbobricks.com/index.php?threads/the-build-story-of-a-greek-hopefully-fast-240-brick.310632/page-7#post-6371397 A good benefit of this style of Wilwood master cylinder is that it offers an advertised stroke of 1.4 inches (35.5 mm).
+This is very close to the Volvo Fag 260 MC, which has a stroke of 1.3 inches (33 mm).
+The TILTON MC (below MIDDLE) only has a 1.1 inch (28 mm) stroke.
+This STROKE info became more important later for my car.
 You'll see if you keep reading. |

 ||||||||